Last Updated 5 May 2022 Difficulty level : Easy

 Although progress remains frustratingly slow, Access is still being actively developed despite the widespread, but incorrect, rumours that Microsoft plans to discontinue it!

-However, for the past two years ALL development activity has been entirely focused on the new Dataverse connector to the frustration of the Access community as a whole.
+However, for two years starting in 2020, ALL development activity was entirely focused on the new Dataverse connector to the frustration of the Access community as a whole.

-The Access team is currently working on the following items:
+The Access team have been / are currently working on the following items:

 • Fixing the inconsistent database error (AKA 'monster bug') - after ONLY 4 years!